Mozzarella-dev/Mozzarella-dev/README.md

 - 👋 Hi, I’m @Mozzarella-dev
 - 👀 I’m interested in automation, python and a bit of coding and deploying in general
 - 🌱 I’m currently learning python and docker deployment
-- 📫 How to reach me? @litiasi on Telegram
+- 📫 How to reach me? open an issue

 <!---
 Mozzarella-dev/Mozzarella-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.